-- 3 tablespoons chopped fresh coriander, parsley or chives
+- 3 tablespoons chopped fresh cilantro parsley, or chives

-Heat 1 tablespoon of the oil in a large cast iron or non-stick pan.
-Add the ground beef and brown it well, taking care to break the lumps while it browns.
+- Heat 1 tablespoon of the oil in a large skillet or non-stick pan.
+Cook the onion and the garlic for 2 minutes.

-In the meantime, chop the avocado.
+- Chop the avocado in the meantime.
 Remove the pan from the heat and stir in the avocado and herbs.

-Heat a large non-stick pan.
-Brush the pan with some of the remaining olive.
-Place one tortilla in the pan, add some cheese on one half of it.
+- Fill quesadillas: Place one tortilla in the pan, and add some cheese to one half of it.
 Top with some of the beef mixture and add more grated cheese.
 Fold the other tortilla half over the filling.

-Fry the quesadilla lightly on both sides until golden.
-Use a spatula to carefully turn the quesadillas on the other side.
+- Fry the quesadilla lightly on both sides until golden.
+Use a spatula to turn the quesadillas to the other side carefully.

-Note: You could replace the tomato paste and water with about 4-5 tablespoons of salsa of choice, I always do that if I happen to have a jar or bottle of salsa in the fridge.
+- You could replace the tomato paste and water with about 4-5 tablespoons of salsa of choice.